• Home Page

 Picture

-Rescue 1 is a 2019 Osage F550 that currently serves as the Department's front line ambulance.
+Rescue 1 is a 2022 Osage F550 that serves as our Primary Ambulance.

 Picture

-Rescue 2 is a 2014 Osage F450 that currently serves as the Department's backup ambualance.
+Rescue 2 is a 2019 Osage F550 that currently serves as the Department's second due ambulance.

 Picture